 The choke or check chain is still common today with dog people alike divided as to their humane use.
 The kinder half check or martingale collar is much nicer and when used and fitted correctly, are an asset to any dogs’ wardrobe.

 The choke chain or similar action of the slip lead, is a punishment based training method to (supposedly) stop or reduce pulling on the lead.
 Choke chains are commonly seen on large dogs such as German Shepherds.

-In the name of dog training, the controversial electric collar is a type of battery operated dog collar that delivers a battery-powered shock to a dog in the attempt to stop nuisance barking, a bit like a static shock on their neck.
+In the name of dog training, the controversial electric collar (e-collar) is a type of battery operated device that delivers a battery-powered shock to a dog in the attempt to stop nuisance barking, a bit like a static shock on their neck.
 The shock is delivered either remotely by the handler or activated by the vibration from the dogs’ bark.

-Ultrasonic collars emit a high resonance tone which cannot be heard by the human ear but due to the dogs superior hearing, they are ‘punished’ by the ultrasonic sound whenever the collar is triggered.
+Ultrasonic variants emit a high resonance tone which cannot be heard by the human ear, but due to the dogs superior hearing, they are ‘punished’ by the ultrasonic sound whenever it is triggered.
 Similar units can also be purchased that you situate in your house or garden and not worn.